 Let's take a look at some common questions about walking and weight loss.

-Losing weight involves burning calories, but the number of calories you burn during any given activity is going to depend, at least in part, on your current body weight.
-If a 125-pound person walks for 30 minutes at a leisurely pace, for example, she'll burn about 120 calories in 30 minutes.
-A 155-pound person will burn 149 calories during that same walk, and a 185-pound person will burn roughly 178 calories, according to Harvard Medical School.
+The number of calories you burn during any given activity is going to depend, at least in part, on your current body weight.
+If a 125-pound person walks for 30 minutes at a leisurely pace, for example, they'll burn about 120 calories in 30 minutes.
+A 155-pound person will burn 149 calories during that same walk, and a 185-pound person will burn roughly 178 calories, according to the Harvard Health Publishing.

-Let's use that example of the 155-pound person to estimate how long it would take to lose 1 pound.
-To lose 1 pound, you have to burn 3,500 calories more than you're consuming.
-If the 155-pound person walks 1 mile every day at 4 mph -- and eats neither more nor less than she normally eats -- she'll lose 1 pound after 42 days.
-That might sound like a lot of effort for not a lot of payoff -- but you have some options for losing weight faster.
+Let's use that example of the 155-pound person to estimate how long it would take to lose one pound.
+To lose a pound, you need to burn around 3,500 calories more than you're eating, according to the Mayo Clinic.
+If the 155-pound person walks one mile every day at 4 miles per hour — and eats neither more nor less than they normally eat — they'll lose a pound after 21 days.
+That might sound like a lot of effort for not a lot of payoff, but you have some options for losing weight faster.

-The first way to increase your efforts is pretty simple: walk for a longer period of time.
-Walking for an additional 15 to 17 minutes will help you double your calorie burn.
-You may not be ready to walk faster than a 4- to 4.5-mph pace, but over time you'll get in better shape, which will allow you to increase your intensity by walking faster -- which will help you burn even more calories.
+The first way to increase your efforts is pretty simple: Walk for a longer period of time (listen to a podcast or chat with a friend to make it more interesting).
+The second way?
+Walk faster.
+You may not be ready to walk faster than a 4- to 4.5-miles-per-hour pace, but over time you'll get in better shape, which will allow you to increase your intensity, helping you burn even more calories.

-Also consider adding strength training into your routine two or three days a week, doing situps, pullups, push-ups, lunges and squats to start.
-Muscle burns calories more efficiently than fat, so getting stronger will also help you lose weight faster.
+For even speedier results, consider adding strength training into your routine two or three days a week, doing situps, pullups, push-ups, lunges and squats to start.
+Muscle helps speed up your metabolism — and results in your body burning calories throughout the day, so getting stronger will also help you lose weight faster.

 Any Other Weight-Loss Tips?